Khamenei allies trounce Ahmadinejad in Iran election

 "The vote showed that there is a deepening rift between the ruling elites.
 It might emerge in the coming weeks."

-Ahmadinejad is likely to be summoned to an unprecedented hearing in the outgoing parliament by Friday to answer questions focusing on his rocky handling of the economy, while Khamenei kept ultimate control over foreign policy.
+Ahmadinejad is likely to be summoned to an unprecedented hearing in the outgoing parliament by Friday to answer questions about his handling of the economy and foreign policy.

-Critics say Ahmadinejad has inflicted higher inflation on Iranians by slashing food and fuel subsidies to cut spending and purge waste, and replacing them with cash handouts of around $38 a month per person.
+Some critics say he has inflicted higher inflation on Iranians by slashing food and fuel subsidies and replacing them with cash handouts of about $38 a month per person.

 Parliament could impeach Ahmadinejad if his explanations are unconvincing, but Khamenei's green light would be needed.